Autodidac/AlmondAI/AlmondAI/docs/TEACHER_BACKENDS.md

 Need a quick way to verify LM Studio is reachable?
 Open `docs/lmstudio_client.html` in a browser and issue prompts directly against the server using the same OpenAI-compatible payloads that AlmondAI produces.
+The bridge now flattens LM Studio's segmented `content` arrays, so replies from newer builds (including multimodal-capable models) register as remote messages rather than empty responses that would trigger the fallback teacher.